 Weebills are some of Australia’s smallest birds, with northern Australian Weebills even smaller than those in the south.

-The voice is “wee bit” or “wee willy weetee”.
-Bird call recording by: Fred Van Gassel
+The Weebills song is “wee bit” or “wee willy weetee”.
+The species is highly vocal and calls regularly while it feeds in the canopy.
+Bird call recorded by: Fred Van Gessel

 The Weebill’s common name comes from the short, stubby, pale beak.
 The eye is pale cream, and there is a pale line above the eye.
 Weebills are dull grey-brown on the head and olive-brown on the back, and the underparts are buff to yellow.
 In the south and east of the country, the birds are light brown, while northwards and inland they become paler and more yellow.
 Both sexes are similar in colouration, and young birds can be separated from the adults by their greyer eye.